-A design guidebook, similar to what the Fenton team provided to the Town Council, was requested at that meeting and is now linked in the agenda for Tuesday’s work session.
+A design guidebook, similar to what the Fenton team provided to the Town Council, was requested at that meeting and is viewable in the agenda for a previous work session.

 The guidebook “utilizes pictures to convey the caliber of design, overall quality of materials, and the type, character, and relationship of design elements that may be used and combined to create a unique and special sense of place for the Project.”

 Interesting elements you might see in a more urban environment include: